 Why work as a Quantity Surveyor or Building Surveyor?

 “A job within Quantity Surveying and Building Surveying gives you the opportunity to have a real impact on building homes, cities and skylines – shaping projects right through from the initial plans of how it might look to walking past a completed project on the street and thinking ‘I did that’!
-They are multifaceted roles giving you a platform to develop a vast skillset as you progress through your career.” – Carla Chamberlain, Team Leader, Oyster Partnership
+They are multifaceted roles giving you a platform to develop a vast skillset as you progress through your career.” – Carla Chamberlain, Managing Consultant, Oyster Partnership

 How to get a job as a Quantity Surveyor or Building Surveyor